stimulant/ampm/README.md

     // example: "../Client.exe {config}"
     launchCommand: "",

+    // A command to run after the first heartbeat to do any additional
+    // system configuration.
+    postLaunchCommand: "",

     // Restart the app if it doesn't start up in this much time.
     startupTimeout: 10,